MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-E-Animal-Drugs-Feeds-Related-Products/part-573-Food-Additives-Permitted-Feed-Drinking-Water-Animals/subpart-B-Food-Additive-Listing/section-573.920.md

 (5) the manufacture and use of selenium at such levels cannot reasonably be controlled by adherence to current good manufacturing practice requirements.

-(6) Paragraphs (b) through (g) of this section provide the currently acceptable levels of selenium supplementation.
+(6) Paragraphs (b) through (h) of this section provide the currently acceptable levels of selenium supplementation.

 (b) The food additive selenium is a nutrient administered in animal feed as sodium selenite or sodium selenate as provided in paragraph (c) of this section, as a controlled-release sodium selenite bolus as provided in paragraph (f) of this section, as selenium yeast as provided in paragraph (g) of this section, or as selenomethionine hydroxy analogue as provided in paragraph (h) of this section.